Dagitali/.make/README.md

-# Setup
+# .make

-A simple makefile for setting up software environments (Linux, macOS, and other Unix variants).
+A makefile for setting up Unix-based software environments.

 ## Introduction

-Setup is intended to simplify setting up new users on Unix-based systems.
+.make is intended to simplify setting up new users on Unix-based systems.
 This includes Unix variants such as Linux and macOS.
 It uses the [`make`][make] command to automate setup customization activities: